numeric-cafe/numeric-cafe.github.io/coc.md

 mean Andrew unilaterally imposing one on the space before there’s a community to form a consensus about it

-Once we reach 100 active users, I will attempt to establish a consensus-supported formal Code of Conduct, supported by polls open to all active users.
+Once we reach 100 active users, I will attempt to establish a consensus-supported formal Code of Conduct, supported by polls open to all active users, and with reference to other well-established CoCs.

 In the mean time, here is an informal Code of Conduct.